fusionat/TomatoTodoist/README.md

 ## What is SWAPI?
-SWAPI is the Star Wars AP
+SWAPI is the Star Wars AP.
 For more inforation https://swapi.co/

 # RxngSample